GarrettOHara/graduate-intro-operating-systems-notes/lecture_P2L2/notes.md

 - The operating system provides exclusive access to a memory location for only one thread at a time.
 - Any other threads who want access to the same memory location must wait until the initial thread is finished.

+Mutex is a data structure and must contain data about its `status` to see if its free or not as well as a list of threads who want access to the list.

+A thread that has locked a Mutex has exclusive rights to it.

+Other threads tryign to access the mutex will be blocked.

+The code within the locked mutex is called the **Critical Section** where only 1 thread at a time can perform these operations.
+- Updating a counter
+- Writing/updating a file
+- etc.

+Owner of mutex frees the lock after leaving the critical section instructions.

+**Birrell's Lock API onlyhas unlock function call**

+## Thread Creation

+Process begins with 1 thread. if T1 calls `fork()` it spawns a new thread.
+The order in which each thread does each operation is not clear because the CPU is switching between each thread.
+Its *nondeterministic* if proper handling is not applied.

 ### Mutex
 - The Operating System handles this mutual exclusion of memory via **mutexes**
 - Mutexes allow a thread to lock a location of memory while it accesses it, ensuring *mutual exclusion remains* then unlocks the area of memory when its operations are complete.